 Eliot has worked for over a decade in the non-profit sector in Latin America.
 Eliot is a co-founder of Amazon Learning and is the Executive Director of Runa Foundation.
 Prior to this, Eliot served as Executive Director of Finca Project, a reforestation and environmental education initiative in Costa Rica.
 He has worked as an environmental consultant and advisor to climate change negotiations at the United Nations.
 Eliot received his Master´s degree in environmental management from Yale University where he studied tropical forestry and conservation finance.
 Eliot brings to Runa his expertise in agricultural cooperative development, tropical forestry, and non-profit management.
 He is a professional adventurer and a good cook.

-Mika is a proud Rhode Islander who has been living in Ecuador for the last 3 years working in the experiential education field.
-She is currently a Team Leader for Global Citizen Year, where she manages the program and fellows in the Ecuadorian Amazon.
+Mika is a proud Rhode Islander who has been living in Ecuador for the last 5 years working in the experiential education field.
+She spent 3 years as a Team Leader for Global Citizen Year, where she managed the program and bridge year fellows in the Chimborazo and Napo regions.
 Mika has been promoting social and environmental justice since her first internship with the international nonprofit Global Exchange in San Francisco.
-In Ecuador, Mika has worked in support of an international human rights and environmental justice lawsuit brought by indigenous groups with Amazon Watch and el Frente de Defensa de la Amazonía.
+In Ecuador, Mika has also worked in support of an international human rights and environmental justice lawsuit brought by indigenous groups with Amazon Watch and el Frente de Defensa de la Amazonía.
 Mika graduated from Northeastern University with a B.A. in International Affairs, with minors in Sociology, Spanish, and Social Entrepreneurship.
-She is a photographer, explorer, and group leader that enjoys team-building activities that incorporate mindfulness meditation.
-Mika’s favorite part about the Amazon is being surrounded by people that are eager to teach her about medicinal plants and agriculture.
+She is a photographer, explorer, and group leader that enjoys team-building activities that incorporate mindfulness and silly fun.
+Mika’s favorite part about the Amazon is being surrounded by people that are eager to share their knowledge about nature, medicinal plants, agriculture, and spirituality.

 Carmen is a Kichwa local from the Napo province of the Ecuadorian Amazon.
 She joined the Amazon Learning team in the beginning of 2017 assisting with all aspects of the intern program and management of the intern house.
 Carmen speaks both Kichwa and Spanish as her native languages and she is learning English as well.
 During her free time, Carmen enjoys playing soccer, traditional Kichwa dance, singing, and running.
 Carmen also enjoys the Kichwa traditions of making Guayusa tea and Chicha, a fermented drink made from yucca and palm-tree fruits.